mathieucarbou/MycilaPulseAnalyzer/README.md

 This will improve interrupt reliability (they will continue working even during flash operation).

 MycilaPulse makes use of inline function of HAL layer and `ARDUINO_ISR_ATTR` to ensure that the interrupt handlers are in IRAM.

+You can look at teh examples in the project to see how to use this library with IRAM safety.

 ## Oscilloscope Views